plan-systems/design-docs/proof-of-correctness.md

         - What if Alice is granted moderator privileges for channel 𝘾𝒉 at the same moment she is granted a _different_ set of privileges for 𝘾𝒉 by another?
 In this and other cases of where there is an "ambiguous conflict", then deterministic [Ambiguous Conflict Resolution](#ambiguous-conflict-resolution) ("ACR") is invoked.
             - Because ACR must be compatible with [Strong Eventual Consistency](#Strong-Eventual-Consistency) it must be time and state symmetric.
             - Although natural ambiguous conflicts are rare, it is assumed that an adversary would induce ambiguous conflicts in an attempt to circumvent access controls in **C** (and take this to be the more limiting analysis).
-            - Let **ψ** represent two or more entries that cross a threshold that places them into "ambiguous conflict" status.
+            - Let **ψ** be two or more entries that cross a threshold that places them into "ambiguous conflict" status.
             - We observe that the scope of possibilities implied by **ψ** grows with the specific scope of the conflict.
                 - In the above example with Alice, although there is uncertainty around _Alice's permissions in 𝘾𝒉_, there _isn't_ uncertainty around Bob's permissions in 𝘾𝒉 or Alice's permissions in a separate channel.
                 - Likewise, an ambiguous conflict about Charlie's member status in **C** means there is uncertainty around the liveness of _every entry_ he authored following the the timestamp of the conflict.
 This example represents cascading dependencies on **ψ**.
             - ⇒ the superposition of all possible states of **𝓡** _only_ depends on states entangled with **ψ**.
             - We consider adversary **O** in possession of one or more member active private keyrings, wishing to attack **C**.
-                1. **O** could only induce ACR in proportion to the access privileges of the keyrings they control within **C**.
+                1. **O** can only induce ambiguous comflicts commensurate with the access level of the keyrings they control.
                     - For example, if **O** _only_ had basic member permissions within **C**, then **O** _wouldn't even have the potential_ to induce an ambiguous conflict since **O**'s sphere of access control isn't large enough to be in contention with another member.
                 2. Since ACR is time and state symmetric, **O** is limited to what resembles denial of service.
                    - Given the vanishingly low probability of repeated naturally occurring ambiguous conflicts, a protective watchdog service in **C** could raise an alert upon clear tripwires, or could auto-initiate a [Member Halt](#member-halt) on the keyring(s) clearly inducing unnatural rates of conflict.